yihuaihong/ConceptVectors/README.md

 or
 bash all_forget_olmo.sh
 ```
-Before run the command, please make sure the update your data_path and model_path in the :)
+Before run the command, please make sure to update your data_path and model_path in the ./config/forget.yaml :)

 [//]: # (**Adjustable Hypeparameters**:)